-Sama has been in diverse association with progressive social movements at the Global, National, and Regional levels initiating dialogues and building up interlinkages while working on issues related to women, health and rights.
+Sama has been in diverse association with progressive health and feminist organisations and networks at the Global, National, and Regional levels initiating dialogues and building up interlinkages while working on issues related to women, health and rights.

 The Medico Friend Circle (MFC) is a nation-wide platform of secular, pluralist, and pro–people, pro-poor health practitioners, scientists and social activists interested in the health problems of the people of India.
 Since its inception in 1974, mfc has critically analyzed the existing health care system and has tried to evolve an appropriate approach towards health care which is humane and which can meet the needs of the vast majority of the people in our country.